nclark-lab/erc/README.md

 ## Quickstart Guide
 0. Install dependencies ([visit install page](https://github.com/nclark-lab/erc/blob/main/install.md))
-1. Download package (either download from github or use git clone)
+1. Download package (either download from github or use `git clone`)
-2. Open **RunERC.R**.
+2. Open **runERC.R**.
 This is the file that you will need to execute the pipeline.
-3. Set input and output file names on lines 11-12 of **RunERC.R**
+3. Set input and output file names on lines 11-12 of **runERC.R**
-4. Uncomment line 3, then run the program
+4. Run the program
    -  You may need to be explicit about source file paths if the code gives you an error.
-   -  If using Rstudio, go to **Session>Set Working Directory>To Source File Location** to set up file imports
+   -  If using Rstudio, go to **Session>Set Working Directory>To Source File Location** to set the file location to runERC.R's containingfolder
-5. Comment line 3 until you next boot up R
-6. Manipulate corres matrices
+5. Manipulate corres matrices